kekker/demo/content/docs/scenarios/purchase-order.md

 If all is well, the response code is `200`.
 The response body is empty.

-## 5. Make sure at PrivEth-1 node the Deal status is Adjusted
+## 5. Make sure at Buyer node the Deal status is Adjusted
 Use `GET`-method call `/api/deals/{UID}` where `{UID}` is the Deal identifier

 > **Attention!**